w3c/ServiceWorker/explainer.md

 });
 ```

-That might take a bit of explaining, particularly if you don't use Futures (aka "Promises") often, but the long and the sort of it is that the controller:
+That might take a bit of explaining, particularly if you don't use Promises (aka "Promises") often, but the long and the sort of it is that the controller:

-  - Gets a `Future` instance from `networkFetch`
+  - Gets a `Promise` instance from `networkFetch`
   - If it resolves successfully (that is, gets what it wanted from the network), that's the value passed to the page.
 Simple.
   - If not, the `.then()` function adds a callback to handle the error which, in this case, returns some default content.
 We don't need a callback for the success case here, so that's just specified as `null`.